-- Generally, applications include

-- UI elements,

-- Core application logic,

-- OS, database access and collaboration with external SW/HW components.
+- Core application logic, - OS, database access and collaboration with external SW/HW components.

 Case One: The NextGen POS System

 The first case study is the NextGen point-of-sale (POS) system.
 In this apparently straightforward problem domain, we shall see that there are interesting requirement and design problems to solve.
 In addition, it's a real problemgroups really do develop POS systems with object technologies.